jotaalvim/chess-heatmaps/README.md

 ## It's cool but not that informative
-For now there's not much information that we can collect, we can perhaps conclude that the weaker player doesn't care so much for king safety and places it in the center very often.
+For now there's not much information that we can collect, we can perhaps conclude that the weaker players doen't care so much for king safety and place them it in the center very often.

 ## Solution
-A more useful/interesting data would be the logarithm diferencies between each player sqares
+A more useful/interesting data would be the logarithm diferencies between each player suares.
+Also restricting the search for only the x amount of moves would be more meaningful than not reducing.